-This suggests that the evidence should reference a theory explaining what load control means and what safeguards are required and how these are achieved, and an aggregated evaluation of its application iterated over each file that supplies "Executable Object Code" or "Parameter Data Items."
+This suggests that the evidence should reference a theory explaining what load control means and what safeguards are required and how these are achieved, and evaluation of its application will be iterated (i.e., aggregated) over each file that supplies "Executable Object Code" or "Parameter Data Items."
 We therefore take aggregated evidence as the standard case.

-Within a structured argument, the purpose of evidence is to support a claim; without this association, we do not have evidence, merely data.
+Within a structured argument, the purpose of evidence is to support a claim; without association to a claim, we do not have evidence, merely data.
 In Assurance 2.0, this association is performed by the evidence incorporation block of a structured argument, but it must be justified by some process or theory that links the evidence to the claim.
-Furthermore, there must be some activity that performs the observations or judgments that provide the underlying data and, if necessary, aggregates it into evidence.
-In addition, evidence must generally be bound together with other information about its generation and provenance.
-We refer to this entire collection of tasks as evidence assembly; currently this is seldom recognized as a coherent activity and its tasks are distributed somewhat arbitrarily between the assurance case argument and its supporting data collection and this can have unfortunate consequences.
+Furthermore, there must be some activity (e.g., a test campaign) that performs the observations or judgments that provide the underlying data and, if necessary, aggregates it into evidence.
+In addition, evidence must generally be bound together with other information about its generation and provenance (e.g., test harness, oracle, coverage analyzer).
+We refer to this entire collection of tasks as evidence assembly; currently this is seldom recognized as a coherent activity and its tasks are distributed somewhat arbitrarily between the assurance case argument and its supporting data collection and this can have wide-ranging consequences.